gomoni/gonix/README.md

 # Native pipes in Go

-Unix is unix because of a `pipe(2)` allowing seamless combination of all unix filters into longer colons.
+Unix is unix because of a `pipe(2)` allowing a seamless combination of all unix filters into longer colons.
 `gonix` has `pipe.Run` allowing to connect and arbitrary number of filters.
 It connects stdin/stdout automatically like unix `sh(1)` do.